joomla-framework/http/docs/v1-to-v2-update.md

 We encourage users of the package to use PSR-7 compliant code to retrieve information from the response object, however we are maintaining support for retrieving the body, headers and status code through the same way as in version 1 of the HTTP package.

+### Factory class methods no longer static

+The methods of the `HttpFactory` class are no longer static.
+Users must now instantiate the factory class to access its methods.